FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 # Data availability {.unnumbered}

-All data and annotated code for data import, transformations and analyses are available on the figshare data repository (DOI: 10.6084/m9.figshare.25959061).
+All data and annotated code for data import, transformations and analyses are available on the figshare data repository (https://doi.org/10.6084/m9.figshare.25959061.v1).

 All data and annotated code are also available at https://github.com/FundyPhytoPhys/prochlorococcus_o2